Virbac India

 Thinking of Neutering Your Male Dog?
 Test Before You Neuter

-Surgical castration is needed to prevent progeny in the herd or to control hypersexual behaviour of your male dog.
+Surgical castration (canine neuter / dog neutering) is needed to prevent progeny in the herd or to control hypersexual behaviour of your male dog.
 It is permanent and not always the answer to the unwanted behaviour of your male dog.
-A test can let you see what neutering can result into — before you commit.
+A dog treatment can let you see what neutering surgery can result into — before you commit.

 KNOW YOUR MALE DOG